Best Selling Historical Fiction Novels about Claude Monet & the Impressionists

 Madame Picasso is a beautiful love story.
 It is a known fact that Pablo Picasso’s art was influenced and inspired by the women in his life.
 This book is about one of those women, Eva Gouel.
 Eva is probably one of the lesser known women but she was in fact one of his greatest loves.
 We learn about Picasso and his avant garde art world through her eyes.
 The author wonderfully captures the events that molded Picasso into the artist he was yet to become.
 Press here for my full review.

-Novels about the Pont Aven Artist Paul Gauguin
+Historical fiction about the Pont Aven Artist Paul Gauguin

 Renoir’s Dancer: The Secret Life of Suzanne Valadon by Catherine Hewitt

 Suzanne Valadon: The Mistress of Montmartre by June Rose

 Both book are about the lesser known, trailblazing female, post-impressionism painter Suzanne Valadon.

 Valadon was a poor French country girl when she moved to Paris towards the end of the 19th century.
 She wanted to become an artist but could not afford professional art classes.
 However, she managed to enter the art scene by modeling for many of the emerging artists of that time, including Renoir, Toulouse-Lautrec, Modigliani and others.
 Through these artists, she learned of what was happening in the art world.